Example-Driven Intent Prediction with Observers: Introduction

-By incorporating both example-driven training and observers on top of the \textsc{ConvBERT} model \citep{dialoglue}, we attain state-of-the-art results on three intent prediction datasets: \textsc{banking77} \citep{casanueva2020efficient}, \textsc{clinc150} \citep{larson-etal-2019-evaluation}, and \textsc{hwu64} \citep{liu2019benchmarking} in both full data and few-shot settings.
+By incorporating both observers and example-driven training on top of the \textsc{ConvBERT} model\footnote{\url{https://github.com/alexa/DialoGLUE/}} \citep{dialoglue}, we attain state-of-the-art results on three intent prediction datasets: \textsc{banking77} \citep{casanueva2020efficient}, \textsc{clinc150} \citep{larson-etal-2019-evaluation}, and \textsc{hwu64} \citep{liu2019benchmarking} in both full data and few-shot settings.
 To measure the generalizability of our proposed models, we carry out experiments evaluating their ability to transfer to new intents and across datasets.
 By simply modifying the set of examples during evaluation and without any additional training, our example-driven approach attains strong results on both transfer to unseen intents and across datasets.
 This speaks to the generalizability of the approach.
-We carry out probing experiments and show that the representations produced by observers captures more semantic information than the \textit{[CLS]} token.
+Further, to demonstrate that observers mitigate the problem of diluted representations, we carry out probing experiments and show that the representations produced by observers capture more semantic information than the \textit{[CLS]} token.

-The contributions of this paper are as follows: (1) We introduce example-driven training for intent prediction and frame intent prediction as a sentence similarity task.
-(2) We introduce observers in order to avoid the potential dilution of BERT's representations, by disentangling the attention.
-(3) By combining our models, we attain state-of-the-art results across three datasets on both full data and few-shot settings.
-(4) We carry out experiments demonstrating that our proposed approach is able to effectively transfer to unseen intents and across datasets without any additional training.
+The contributions of this paper are as follows: (1) we introduce observers in order to avoid the potential dilution of BERT's representations, by disentangling the attention, (2) we introduce example-driven training which explicitly reasons over a set of examples to infer the intent, (3) by combining our proposed approaches, we attain state-of-the-art results across three datasets on both full data and few-shot settings, and (4) we carry out experiments demonstrating that our proposed approach is able to effectively transfer to unseen intents and across datasets without any additional training.